-10 : 10: 1 and Social Risks and Impacts ESS1 is relevant for the project because project activities are expected to pose substantial environmental and impacts and social risks due to the current political and conflict context in Myanmar, and the emergency approach taken by the implementing agencies The time required to implement larger civil works and the seasonality of civil works elevate the risks.
-2. Labor and - Promotes safety and health at work; Working - Promotes the fair treatment, non-discrimination and equal opportunity of project workers; Conditions - Protects project workers, including vulnerable workers such as women, persons with disabilities, children (of working age, in accordance with this ESS) and subproject workers, contracted workers, community workers and primary supply workers, as appropriate; Prevents the use of all forms of forced labor and child labor; Support the principles of freedom of association and collective bargaining of project workers in a manner consistent with national law; - Provides project workers with accessible means to raise workplace concerns.
-The field project notices that accessive means to raise no inplace contents.
+Sets out the partner's responsibilities for assessing, managing and monitoring environmental and social risks and impacts associated with a project supported by the Bank, in order to achieve environmental and social outcomes consistent with the Environmental and Social Standards. social outcomes consistent with the Environmental and Social Standards.
+ESS1 is relevant for the project because project activities are expected to pose substantial environmental and social risks due to the current political and conflict context in Myanmar, and the emergency approach taken by the implementing agencies The time required to implement larger civil works and the seasonality of civil works elevate the risks. - Promotes safety and health at work; - Promotes the fair treatment, non-discrimination and equal opportunity of project workers; - Protects project workers, including vulnerable workers such as women, persons with disabilities, children (of working age, in accordance with this ESS) and subproject workers, contracted workers, community workers and primary supply workers, as appropriate; - Prevents the use of all forms of forced labor and child labor; - Support the principles of freedom of association and collective bargaining of project workers in a manner consistent with national law; - Provides project workers with accessible means to raise workplace concerns.
 ESS2 is relevant for the project because there are certain labor risks for project workers.
-Labor related risks include (i) security risks to project workers including landmines, (ii) traffic and road safety issues, (iii) inadequate terms and conditions of employment, And (iv) occupational health and safety risks.
-3. Resource - Promotes the sustainable use of resources, including energy, water and raw materials; Efficiency and - Avoids or minimizes adverse impacts on human health and the environment by avoiding or minimizing Pollution pollution from project activities; Prevention and Avoids or minimizes project-related emissions of short and long-lived climate pollutants; Avoids or minimizes generation of hazardous and non-hazardous waste; Management - Minimizes and manages the risks and impacts associated with pesticide use.
-Williamses and manages the risks and impacts associated with pesticide use.
+Labor related risks include (i) security risks to project workers including landmines, (ii) traffic and road safety issues, (iii) inadequate terms and conditions of employment, And (iv) occupational health and safety risks. - Promotes the sustainable use of resources, including energy, water and raw materials; - Avoids or minimizes adverse impacts on human health and the environment by avoiding or minimizing pollution from project activities; - Avoids or minimizes project-related emissions of short and long-lived climate pollutants; - Avoids or minimizes generation of hazardous and non-hazardous waste; - Minimizes and manages the risks and impacts associated with pesticide use.
 ESS3 is relevant because the project investment and activities will apply measures for efficient usage of resources (energy, water and raw materials) that are consistent with the Environmental, Health and Safety Guidelines (EHSGs).
-ESS3 is also relevant because activities supporting renovation of healthcare facilities may negatively or positively impact healthcare waste management infrastructure, procedures and practices in such facilities.
-4. Community - Anticipates and avoids adverse impacts on the health and safety of project-affected communities Health and Safety during the project life cycle from both routine and non-routine circumstances; - Promotes quality and safety, and considerations relating to climate change, in the design and construction of infrastructure; - Avoids or minimizes community exposure to project-related traffic and road safety risks, diseases and hazardous materials; - Puts in place effective measures to address emergency events; - Ensures that the safeguarding of personnel and property is carried out in a manner that avoids or minimizes risks to the project-affected communities.
+ESS3 is also relevant because activities supporting renovation of healthcare facilities may negatively or positively impact healthcare waste management infrastructure, procedures and practices in such facilities. - Anticipates and avoids adverse impacts on the health and safety of project-affected communities during the project life cycle from both routine and non-routine circumstances; - Promotes quality and safety, and considerations relating to climate change, in the design and construction of infrastructure; - Avoids or minimizes community exposure to project-related traffic and road safety risks, diseases and hazardous materials; - Puts in place effective measures to address emergency events; - Ensures that the safeguarding of personnel and property is carried out in a manner that avoids or minimizes risks to the project-affected communities.
 ESS4 is relevant because the project may have some manageable and localized impacts to community health and safety as a result from project activities, such as community exposure to health issues such as water-borne and vector-borne diseases through inadequate solid waste management practices; risks of COVID-19 transmission; and sexual exploitation and abuse/sexual harassments risks.
-5. Land Sets out the responsibilities of implementing agencies to address project-related land acquisition and Acquisition, restrictions on land use.
-Project-related land acquisition or restrictions on land use may cause a physical Restrictions on displacement (relocation, loss of residential land or loss of shelter), economic displacement (loss of Land Use and land, assets or access to assets, leading to loss of income sources or other means of livelihood), or both.
-Involuntary Resettlement ESS5 is relevant as it is possible that infrastructure activities planned under component 4 on Community C Diadi suit Infrastructure may involve voluntary land donation.
-6. Biodiversity Applicable to projects that potentially affect biodiversity or habitats, either positively or negatively, Conservation and Sustainable directly or indirectly, or that depend upon biodiversity of their success.
-The Standard recognizes that protecting and conserving biodiversity and sustainably managing living natural resources are Management of fundamental to sustainable development.
-Living Natural Resources
+Sets out the responsibilities of implementing agencies to address project-related land acquisition and restrictions on land use.
+Project-related land acquisition or restrictions on land use may cause a physical displacement (relocation, loss of residential land or loss of sholter), economic displacement (loss of displacement (relocation, loss of residential land or loss of shelter), economic displacement (loss of land, assets or access to assets, leading to loss of income sources or other means of livelihood), or both.